sanskrit-lexicon/csl-newsletter/september2021.md

 ## 09 September 2021

 1. csl-orig - BEN dictionary ab and ls markup preparation made.
+2. csl-pywork - xmlchk_xampp.sh added in v02 to check validity of XML.

 ## 10 September 2021

 1. csl-orig - BEN dictionary ab and ls markup made.
 See https://github.com/sanskrit-lexicon/BEN/issues/2 for details.
+2. csl-pywork - BEN dictinoary ab and ls markup support added for code.
+See https://github.com/sanskrit-lexicon/csl-pywork/commit/ac963e356bb1eb248dd4810ebb6ee8cf1588a39a .
+3. csl-websanlexicon - Added BEN to dictionaries with ls markup.

 ## 11 September 2021

+1. csl-pywork - GRA go.=gothic abbreviation support added.

 ## 12 September 2021

 1. cologne-stardict - Removed dependency of `make_babylon.py` script on `lxml` module. lxml is difficult to install on windows, and is an overkill in the context.
 The script was modified to use native python xml.etree module.
 2. csl-orig - GRA dictionary.
 Added `<ab>` markup for Fi., Ku., BR., Be.
 SV. gl., Be.
 SV. gloss., Be.
 See https://github.com/sanskrit-lexicon/csl-orig/issues/616 and https://github.com/sanskrit-lexicon/GRA/issues/18 for details.
+3. csl-pywork - GRA abbreviations added.
+See https://github.com/sanskrit-lexicon/csl-pywork/commit/04b181da7f39c1daa21c2bc5d886a66900eb173c .

 ## 13 September 2021

 1. csl-devanagari - An error crept into indic-transliteration package which converted `1/6` in slp1 encoding to `१꣡६` in Devanagari encoding.
 Raised the issue at https://github.com/indic-transliteration/indic_transliteration_py/issues/68 .
 This bug has resulted in alteration in many dictionaries.
 Keeping them on hold till the correction happens.
 2. sanskrit-lexicon-scans - KRM - scan page is cut at one location.
 Jim suggested that someone can look at all the scan pages and decide the pages which are sub par.
 See https://github.com/sanskrit-lexicon-scans/krm/issues/1#issuecomment-917718003
+3. csl-pywork - Readme for `redo_xampp_selective.sh` script added.
+See https://github.com/sanskrit-lexicon/csl-pywork/blob/master/v02/readme_selective.md .
+This script is to be used only for cronjob to update csl-json and cologne-stardict and indic-dict/stardict-sanskrit repository based on changes in csl-orig repository on reboot of Dhaval's computer.
+4. csl-homepage - `update_version.sh` script added.
+See https://github.com/sanskrit-lexicon/csl-homepage/issues/9 for details.

 ## 14 September 2021